 Morbid obesity is the second leading cause of preventable deaths in America.
 More people die from morbid obesity annually than breast and colon cancer combined.

 Obesity is a serious health problem in the United States of America.
 About 33% of Americans suffer from obesity.
 Obesity is defined in medical terms as a body mass index (BMI) greater than 30.
-A person is considered to have morbid obesity if they are 100 pounds over their ideal body weight or in other words with a BMI of greater than 40 or those with a BMI greater than 35 with co-morbidities.
-The American Medical Association recognized obesity as a disease process formally in 2013.
+A person is considered to have severe obesity if they are 100 pounds over their ideal body weight or in other words with a BMI of greater than 40 or those with a BMI greater than 35 with co-morbidities.
+The American Medical Association recognized obesity as a disease process in 2013.

 There are a range of health conditions that are associated or strongly linked to obesity.

 • Type 2 Diabetes

 • Sleep Apnea